UCI-GDIM31/class-activities-smjsmsam/README.md

 Table #2

 The Cat and SoccerBall objects have Rigidbodies because they need to simulate physics (jumping, kicking, etc).
-For IsTrigger,
+For IsTrigger, SoccerBall should have it because it needs to be detected when it interacts with other game objects.

+### W5

+Which Update() gets called first?
+Ordering of Update() is random but they will run in same frame so the difference is miniscule (multiple frames per second)

 ## Open-Source Assets
 ### W1